guildai/guildai/guild/tests/uat/run-hello-examples.md

     >>> run("guild run from-file-output -y")
     Resolving file-output resource
-    guild: run failed because a dependency was not met: could not resolve 'operation:from-file//output' in file-output resource: no suitable
+    guild: run failed because a dependency was not met: could not resolve 'operation:from-file' in file-output resource: no suitable
     run for ./hello:from-file
     <exit 1>